nordic-rse/nordic-rse.github.io/content/events/2024-in-person-conference/_index.md

 ## Call for Contributions

-We invite you to submit contributions **by March 22nd**, on any topics related to research software.
+We invite you to submit contributions **by April 5th**, on any topics related to research software.
 Whether you are using it or developing it yourself, we are interested in your experience and expertise.
 Topics are divided roughly into 3 sessions, "Best Practices", "Technical" and
 "Soft Skills".
 But don't let this limit you, many topics are welcome.
 Just submit your idea and we can discuss and find a spot for it!